-- You have the first contract in place, a signed and dated contract, while you are completing your due diligence.
+- You have the first Contract in place, a signed and dated Contract, while you are completing your due diligence conditions you have requested.

-- During your due diligence phase, the Seller receives another offer they want to accept too in case the first Contract does not confirm at unconditional stage.
+- During your due diligence phase, the Seller receives another offer they want to accept too, just in case the first Contract does not confirm at unconditional stage.